TheOfficialFloW/gtasa_vita/README.md

 ### v1.2

 - Fixed memory leak in vitaGL leading to corrupted textures.
 - Added ability to map L2/R2 to the front touchpad on the top.
-Thanks to adjutantt.
+Thanks to psykana.

 ### v1.1